Considering Assistive Technology for Students with Disabilities

 Assistive Technology Check List

-The following checklist is a step by step process addressing primary questions related to assistive technology.
+CPIR is pleased to provide you with the following checklists which address often asked questions related to assistive technology in a step by step format.
+You can view these checklists in English and Spanish.
 You can request an Assistive Technology evaluation in writing to your IEP team at any time.
 Then the IEP team will discuss the need for the assistive technology evaluation and the process.
 Additionally, inquire about any school district or Child Study team resource or checklist that may be available to support the implementation of assistive technology.

 You can view and print this checklist: